geeogi/aavegotchi-autopet/README.md

 ### Forking

-The easiest way to run this script yourself is by forking the repo and running the action on Github.
+If you want to run this script yourself you could fork the repo and run the action on Github.
 You could also run this script from the terminal or run it on a schedule (e.g. AWS lambda).

 ### Running via Github action